JNRowe/jnrowe.github.io/articles/tips/Finding_a_windows_owner.rst

     $ tr '\000'  ' ' < /proc/9992/cmdline
     /usr/bin/urxvtd -q -f -o

-The ``wmctrl`` output has five aligned columns.
+The :command:`wmctrl` output has five aligned columns.
 The first is the window id, the second the desktop is visible on, the third is the process id, the fourth is the client machine and the fifth is the window’s title string.
-And with the ``xprop`` example we must select a window with the mouse when calling ``xprop``, and then we pluck the process id from the output.
+And with the :command:`xprop` example we must select a window with the mouse when calling :command:`xprop`, and then we pluck the process id from the output.

 The ``cmdline`` value for the process from procfs_ is finally read.
-The ``tr`` command is needed because options are separated by null terminators.
+The :command:`tr` command is needed because options are separated by null terminators.

 The problems
 ------------